-The two semester undergraduate Augustana College clinical practicum and four semester graduate practicum experiences are an integral part of the Speech-Language Pathology Graduate Program.
+The two semester undergraduate Augustana College clinical practicum and four semester graduate practicum experiences are an integral part of the MS-SLP Graduate Program.
 The program has procedures that reflect the standards of the American Speech-Language Hearing Association and the Illinois Department of Financial and Professional Regulation.
 The Department's clinical and academic faculty oversee and are responsible for students in the practicum program.
 It therefore is imperative for prospective student clinicians to demonstrate competency in academic performance.
-Clinical practicums also require specific inter- and intra-personal, emotional, physical, moral and ethical, and compassion qualities.
-Faculty may disallow a prospective student from beginning or continuing in the internship program if he or she is not able to satisfy any of the functions described in this document.
+Clinical practicums also require specific inter- and intrapersonal, emotional, physical, moral and ethical, and compassion qualities.
+Faculty may disallow a prospective student from beginning or continuing in the internship program if they are not able to satisfy any of the functions described in this document.